junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 ChatGPT is an advanced artificial intelligence language model developed by OpenAI, based on the GPT (Generative Pre-trained Transformer) architecture.
 The model is designed to understand and generate human-like text based on the input it receives.
 It is capable of performing various tasks, including answering questions, engaging in conversation, and generating text in a range of styles and formats.
 ChatGPT has been widely used in various applications, such as chatbots, content generation, translation, and more.

 As the core natural language processing component, ChatGPT is responsible for analyzing and generating tags from news articles.
-By leveraging its advanced language understanding capabilities, ChatGPT can identify and group related articles based on their underlying themes, significantly enhancing content organization and discovery.

 #### Prompt